 - Refrigerated Container: A refrigerated container (or reefer container) can ship both perishable and non-perishable items.
 They’re essentially identical to dry van trailers, but with the extra ability to regulate temperatures in transit.
 As with any specialized service, reefer truckload freight rates tend to be higher than regular dry van shipments, due to the extra fuel needed to control the temperature on the road.

 - Delivery times: How fast does your cargo need to arrive?
 Does it need to be expedited?
 The sooner your freight needs to be delivered, the higher your rate will be.
-You should also consider peak delivery times (such as the busy holiday shipping season) and any current capacity concerns, which could both cause shipping rates to fluctuate.
+You should also consider peak delivery times and any current capacity concerns, which could both cause shipping rates to fluctuate.

 Managing your truckload freight shipping may seem daunting, but luckily, Unishippers works with more than 40,000 truckload carriers to provide you with competitive truckload rates and flexible options for all of your freight shipping needs.
 Request a truckload shipping quote today.